Tony has some difficulty getting an Hasidic Jew to comply with his wishes. Chris and Brendan get their comeuppance

 These guys are members of a criminal empire, but also members of a larger American society that suffers from greed, decadence and self-indulgence – traits that helped bring down the Roman Empire.
 The idea that America is the New Rome is bolstered when the camera cuts, at the end of this scene, to Tony’s house:

 The house, at least as it looks in this composition, could almost literally pass for an ancient Roman villa, with its overbearing symmetry, fluted and tapered decorative columns, faux marble, and classical door trim and moldings.
 Carmela acts like an Empress in her luxurious house, treating her friend Charmaine like she is merely “the help.”
 Perhaps many years from now, after the decline and fall of the American Empire, nothing will be left of this house.
 There will not even be any substantial architectural ruins left, like those seen in the painting behind Corrado earlier in the episode – this house, though a bit more upscale than the average American home, is made up of little more than thin sheets of plywood and gypsum on a lumber frame.
+Tony and his crew and his family—and the rest of us too—may be consuming and indulging our way into oblivion just as the ancient Romans did.

 I believe this first season of The Sopranos aired before the Billy Crystal/Robert DeNiro film Analyze This came out.
 The movie counted on our recognition that there is something inherently funny and odd about a mobster talking to a therapist.
 The idea that a mobster—who is sworn to the omerta, the code of silence—is now paying someone to listen to his deepest concerns…well, how can that not be a barrel of laughs?
 David Chase understood this as well, and I think some of the scenes with Tony and Melfi are funnier than anything you will find between DeNiro and Crystal.
 But therapy scenes on The Sopranos can also be played dead earnestly, not for laughs.
 We get our first real glimpse of Tony’s profound existential dilemmas in the therapy scenes of this episode, and Chase will spend much time on these concerns—both in and out of Melfi’s office—as the series continues.